Implantable Cardiac Defibrillators

 - Certain electrical equipment with strong magnetic fields can interfere with ICDs, but most household appliances in good order are safe.

-What are implantable cardiac defibrillators?
+What are implantable cardiac defibrillators (ICDs)?

 An implantable cardioverter defibrillator (ICD) is a small electronic device installed inside the chest to prevent sudden death from cardiac arrest due to life threatening abnormally fast heart rhythms (tachycardias).
 The ICD is capable of monitoring the heart rhythm.
 When the heart is beating normally, the device remains inactive.
 If the heart develops a life-threatening tachycardia, the ICD